 How to Fix AirPods that Won’t Connect

+Wondering how to fix Airpod connection issues?
+You’re in luck!
 Our tech professionals put together this quick list of ways to fix AirPods that won’t connect.
+Whether one Airpod won’t connect, or both Airpods aren’t showing up, these tips should work.
 Simply follow our expert steps, and you’ll conquer your connectivity issues in no time.

 1. Update Your iOS